REASONS FOR ESTATE planning

-4. Protect Your Young Children – in the event you die young, you’ll want to name guardians for your minor children to ensure they are cared for in the manner you would like versus letting the courts decide.
-You may also want to set up a fund to provide for their higher education.
+3. Protect Your Young Children - in the event you die and have minor children, you will want to name guardians for your minor children to ensure they are cared for by someone of your choosing.
+You may also want to set up a fund to provide for their higher education and other needs.

-If you have additional questions, please feel free to contact our experts.
+If you have additional questions regarding the reasons for estate planning, please feel free to contact our professionals (or team members).

 This content is intended to be used as a source for general information and is not provided as legal advice.